 Can Cutting Out Dairy Improve My Skin?

-While we're on the topic of skin, research provides strong support that foods that are high in glycemic load (sugar foods) and dairy products have a role in acne.
+While we're on the topic of skin, research provides strong support that foods that are high in glycemic load (sugary foods) and dairy products have a role in acne.
 "In terms of dairy, some studies show a stronger connection with skim milk vs. other types of milk-based dairy products," Levin explains.
 "It is currently thought that the relationship between dairy and acne is due to proteins found in milk and hormones, or the carbohydrate content of dairy products, which in turn affects insulin."
 In general, she notes that since the data with milk dairy is variable, more research is needed.
 "There is currently no evidence that yogurt or cheese can lead to increased acne breakouts," she explains, noting that while the research isn't there, she's seen firsthand that it can still affect the skin.

 Meet the Expert